Last Updated on September 16, 2021 by Chenée Lewis

 - orange zest and juice – more of that delicious orange flavor!

 You won’t need a mixer for the cake batter, but I do recommend using a stand mixer or hand mixer to whip up the frosting.
-Other than that, you’ll need two 8-inch cake pans, parchment paper, and your zester, and you’re ready to make this chocolate orange cake recipe!
+Other than that, you’ll need two 8-inch cake pans, parchment paper, and your zester, and you’re ready to bake!

 Tips and F.A.Q.